Home

 Choosing the Right Company

-Starting a career in software engineering is like stepping into a casino full of tables.
+Starting a career is like stepping into a casino full of tables.
 You need to pick the one where you can play your best game.
-It's not just about avoiding tough competition; it's about finding a culture that resonates with your values and brings you the most value.
+It's not just about avoiding tough competition; it's about discovering a culture that amplifies your strengths and aligns with your values.

 Choosing the Right Company

-Maybe you thrive in a nurturing environment over a cutthroat one, or, perhaps, you prefer working on projects that align with your personal interests.
-Some may avoid sectors like advertising, crypto, surveillance, gaming, or streaming despite lucrative offers, preferring to work for companies whose mission and products align with their personal ethics.
-The key is to understand that company culture plays a massive role in your career trajectory and job satisfaction.
+Some avoid fields like advertising, crypto, surveillance, gaming, or streaming despite lucrative offers, preferring to work for companies whose mission and products align with their personal beliefs.
+The key is to understand that a company culture plays a massive role in your career trajectory and job satisfaction.

 Projects vs Products